pstrobl96/prusa_exporter/README.md

 #### prusa.yml

-Prusa exporter loads [prusa.yml](docs/examples/config/prusa.yml) from an environment variable called `$PRUSA_EXPORTER_CONFIG`.
-If you put this file in the same folder where prusa exporter is located then simply set it to `prusa.yml`.
+Prusa exporter loads [prusa.yml](docs/examples/config/prusa.yml) from an command flag `--config.file=<path>`.
+This flag can be empty and if so exporter will just try to load `prusa.yml` file located in the executable folder.
 Prusa exporter has implemented a config reloader that runs by default every 300 seconds (5 minutes).

 You will find two sections in the config file, `exporter` and `printers`.